theGerk/Data-Viz-git-instructions/README.md

 The push is not strictly required, but no reason not to do it.

 ### Important to do before switching branches
-**Make sure you don't switch branches with uncommited work!** Anytime, before you do a `git checkout` command (which we will be seeing a lot of in the following examples) you should **always** check that you do not have uncommited work.
-You can check to see if you have uncommited work by running
+**Make sure you don't switch branches with uncommitted work!** Anytime, before you do a `git checkout` command (which we will be seeing a lot of in the following examples) you should **always** check that you do not have uncommitted work.
+You can check to see if you have uncommitted work by running
 ```
 git status
 ```